vmzakharov/dataframe-ec/docs/POOLING.md

 Note that if the source data frame was created with pooling enabled, regardless of its current pooling status, the derived data frames will benefit from that.
 That is, the total number of value instances will not increase as no new instances will be created.
 So you only need pooling on derived data frames if you are planning to add data to them.

-If the source data frame has pooling enabled, and you don't need pooling for a derived data frame as you are not planning to add any data to it, call `disablePooling` on it to avoid the overhead of having an active pool.
+If the source data frame has pooling enabled, and you do not need pooling for a derived data frame as you are not planning to add any data to it, call `disablePooling` on it to avoid the overhead of having an active pool.